How to Set SMART Goals for Your Nursing Career

 Image via Unsplash.com/Jon Tyson

-As a new nurse, goal setting is a critical skill to develop because it helps you stay focused and determined as you advance through your nursing career.
-Below, we’ll provide you with the tips and strategies you’ll need to create smart—and SMART—nursing goals of your own.
+As a new nurse, understanding how to set realistic nursing goals is a critical skill to develop because it helps you stay focused and determined as you advance through your career.
+Below, we’ll provide you with the tips and strategies you’ll need to create smart—and SMART—goals of your own.

-Why Is It Important to Set Goals for Your Nursing Career?
+Why Is It Important to Set Nursing Goals?

-For the most part, having goals helps give you direction in your career, as well as a greater sense of purpose.
+For the most part, goals help give you direction in your career, as well as a greater sense of purpose.
 Having clear objectives can help you stay focused on the task at hand and keep you motivated when you get stressed or frustrated.
-Plus, the simple act of setting nursing goals gives you the chance to take stock of the professional strengths you already have, as well as the skills you still need to develop or improve upon.
-Ultimately, having clear career goals will help you set yourself up to become the most successful nurse you can be.
+Plus, the simple act of setting nursing goals gives you the chance to take stock of the professional strengths you already have, as well as the skills you still need to develop or hone.
+The trick is knowing how to create them in such a way that you’re setting yourself for success.

 Below, we’ll walk you through what’s involved in each layer of the goal-setting process and give you examples that meet the SMART criteria.